LeoPeque/LeoPeque/README.md

 💡 I love building creative and innovative projects
 ⚡ Always eager to learn and adapt to cutting-edge technologies
 🌱 I'm currently learning **Swift and Machine Learning**
-👯 I'm excited to bring my skills to team-driven projects that make a real impact.
+👯 Excited to bring my skills to team-driven projects.

 # 🛠️ Tech Stack and Tools
 <div align="center">